kreynen/docs/deployment/heroku.md

 If you don't already have one, [create an account on Heroku](https://signup.heroku.com/dc).
 Then install [the Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).
-We're guessing you already have a working install of [Composer](http://getcomposer.org).
+We're guessing you already have a working install of [Composer](http://getcomposer.org) in an environment running PHP7.4 or greater.
 Perfect, we will need it.

 Create a new [API Platform project](distribution/#installing-the-framework) using the .tar.gz distribution.
 We will be used in the rest of this example.